marijnh/Eloquent-JavaScript/21_skillsharing.md

 The application state consists of the list of talks and the name of the user, and we'll store it in a `{talks, user}` object.
 We don't allow the user interface to directly manipulate the state or send off HTTP requests.
-Rather, it may emit _actions_, which describe what the user is trying to do.
+Rather, it may emit _actions_ that describe what the user is trying to do.

 {{index "handleAction function"}}